Minnesota West Policies

 To qualify for reimbursement, an employee must prepare an Employee Expense Report and submit the documentation (a copy of the service contract, a copy of the bill, and notations as to who was called and the business purpose of each business call).
 The employee's supervisor must review the documentation and sign the report.
 If reimbursement requests are routinely submitted, the supervisor should consider the assignment of a cellular device to the individual employee.

 Public employees should understand that any records they create related to system business – including text messages, voicemail message, emails, and other electronic communications, are not entitled to privacy from the employer and may be government records.
 These records therefore (1) should be managed according to college, university, or Office of the Chancellor record retention policies, and (2) may be subject to disclosure under the Minnesota Government Data Practices Act if someone requests them.
 These guidelines are intended to help employees manage the business-related messages sent or received on cellular or mobile computing devices to appropriately keep what should be kept and delete what is unnecessary.

 The general rule is that business-related records that the institution retains must be kept on system – not personal – computer systems, and business-related records that do not require retention should be deleted on an on-going basis.
 This rule applies to college information transmitted on an employee’s cellular device or mobile computing device, whether the device is owned by the employee or provided by the college.

-The Cellular and Mobile Device policy implemented by Minnesota West Community & Technical College is based on the policies, definitions and guidelines established by the Board of Trustees of Minnesota State colleges and universities in Minnesota State Policy 5.22.2.
+The Cellular and Mobile Device policy implemented by Minnesota West Community & Technical College is based on the policies, definitions and guidelines established by the Board of Trustees of Minnesota State in Minnesota State Policy 5.22.2.